SQream/sqream_docs/getting_started/running_queries.rst

 .. code-block:: psql

-   test=> SELECT * FROM cool_animals WHERE weight IS NOT NULL ORDER BY weight DESC;
+   SELECT * FROM cool_animals WHERE weight IS NOT NULL ORDER BY weight DESC;
    4,Elephant            ,6500
    5,Rhinoceros          ,2100
    1,Dog                 ,7
    3,Cat                 ,5
    2,Possum              ,3

-   5 rows

 For more information, see the following: